 - Neat and excellent craftsmanship with cool design

-- No setup required, everything is perfect out of the box
+- No setup is required, everything is perfect out of the box

 - Smooth and perfect neck with a beautiful finish